 Chronic underfunding has created a crisis that is putting enormous pressure on municipalities to privatize city services and infrastructure regardless of the harm it will do to future city budgets and community quality of life.

 In light of mounting evidence that privatization of public services is not in the public interest, new federal infrastructure funds – including for water and wastewater facilities, public transit and green infrastructure projects – should be allocated to support municipalities maintaining public ownership and control of facilities.
-However, the federal government is heading in the other direction with the recent announcement that it will only fund 40 per cent of municipal infrastructure projects in the future rather than the current 50 per cent, and with the establishment of the CIB to facilitate and encourage private investment.
+However, the federal government is heading in the other direction with the announcement that it will only fund 40 per cent of municipal infrastructure projects in the future rather than 50 per cent, and with the establishment of the CIB to facilitate and encourage private investment.
 These developments will put even more pressure on municipal finances.

 Maintaining public ownership and control of municipal utilities, services and infrastructure is essential to ensure democratic, equitable and thriving communities.